milo-pa/gator-learn/documentation/git-guidelines.md

 - **Keep short commit titles, details in description**
   - Makes it clear which changes were implemented by each commit.
 Increases legibility and makes debugging easier.
   - `git commit -m <title>` or `git commit -m <title> -m <optional-description>`
+  - Commit titles should be less than 60 characters

 - **Small, frequent commits grouped by concept.**
   - Makes it clear which files were changed for each feature.
 Saves work progress, and makes debugging easier.